Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 air conditioner requires multiple cleaning steps

-A standard air conditioner requires multiple cleaning steps.
+An air conditioner is a carefully designed machine and it requires multiple cleaning steps.
 First, you have to clean the filters monthly or as recommended, and every year they need a deep clean and professional maintenance.

 Add the extra cost of changing filters and adding new refrigerants whenever the season changes.
 All of these steps consume both your time and money.

-If you compare the maintenance in swamp cooler vs. AC, swamp coolers only need cleaning once a month by a simple formula of soap and water.
+If you compare the maintenance in swamp coolers vs. AC, air coolers require less maintenance than air conditioners.
+They only need cleaning once a month by a simple formula of soap and water.
 Some units have fiber or cellulose filters that require regular cleaning and replacements, but they aren't a necessity — water acts as a filter.
+Swamp coolers are simpler in terms of maintenance.

 To keep your device in optimal condition, rinse the water tank before changing the water and replace the cartridges as recommended.